MarinLovrinovic/FluidSim/README.md

-Soft body simulation app for seminar at FER.
+Fluid simulation app for project at FER.